FC Lokomotiv Dryanovo

-FC Lokomotiv Dryanovo (ФК Локомотив Дряново) is a Bulgarian football club from the town of Dryanovo, currently playing in the North-West Third League, the third tier of Bulgarian football.
+FC Lokomotiv Dryanovo (ФК Локомотив Дряново) is a Bulgarian football club from the town of Dryanovo, currently playing in the A RFG, the fourth tier of Bulgarian football.
 Its home matches take place at the Stadion Lokomotiv with a 3,500-seat capacity.
 Club colors are red and black.

 The club was officially founded in 1927, after the merging of FC Boyuv Yaz and FC Old Hero.
 In 1958, the club was a Bulgarian champion of the railwaymen.
-In 1993/94, Lokomotiv Dryanovo qualified for Round of 16 of the Bulgarian Cup, but were eliminated by FC Chirpan after 0-0 in the first leg and 0-3 in the second leg.
-Plamen Nikolov, Martin Kushev and Stanislav Genchev is a players whose career began at Lokomotiv.
+The club played in this tournament again in 2010.
+In 1993/94, Lokomotiv Dryanovo qualified for Round of 16 of the Bulgarian Cup, but were eliminated by FC Chirpan after 0–0 in the first leg and 0–3 in the second leg.
+Plamen Nikolov, Martin Kushev and Stanislav Genchev all are players whose career began at Lokomotiv.
 In 2005, Lokomotiv Dryanovo went bankrupt, but one year later the club was restored by Georgi Valev.